 Never yell or scold your pet but stay calm and Never pet them and say "Good Boy/Girl" when they are in a panic state because that will give them the idea that they are acting appropriately, maintain your activities as normal.
 Most of all, remember to Stay Calm, your pet will sense your stress and own it.

-We are fortunate that Garrett does not suffer from separation anxiety like many dogs but we do give him a Kong and leave the Directv on channel 820 (beautiful instrumentals) everytime we leave just to make sure he is comfy.
+We are fortunate that Garrett does not suffer from separation anxiety like many dogs but we do give him a Kong and leave the Dish tv on for calming instrumentals every time we leave just to make sure he is comfy.
 We keep the Kong in the freezer ready to go.
 We prepare it by putting in a few small treats and close them in with peanut butter.
 After it's in the freezer for a while, it makes a cool tasty distraction while we leave.
 If your dog does have separation anxiety, try short absences and gradually increase the time as they adjust.
 Also, try to change your 'leaving routine' like picking up your keys, putting on shoes, etc or desensitizing.
 For example, if your pet starts to get anxious when you put on your shoes, put on and take off the shoes until they relax then move on to the next item.
 It can be very time consuming at first, but well worth it in the end.